Exact and asymptotic distribution theory for the empirical correlation of two AR(1) processes with Gaussian increments: Introduction.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:preliminaries}, we introduce some key elements of analysis on Wiener space, which enable us to work with convergence rates for the scaled numerator of the empirical correlation $\theta_n$.
 We also introduce some necessary notation, including that of the ``kernel'' matrix $K_n$, its ``alternative characteristic polynomial'' $d_{n}(\lambda)$ and the tri-variate moment generating function $\phi_{n}$.
-Section \ref{sec:exactdistribution} is devoted to exact distribution theory of $\theta_n$ for the model of two independent AR(1) processes with Gaussian increments.
+Section \ref{sec:exactdistribution} is devoted to the exact distribution theory of $\theta_n$ for the model of two independent AR(1) processes with Gaussian increments.
 We start by explicitly calculating $d_n$ and $\phi_n$, and continue with an explicit formula for the second moment of $\sqrt{n}\theta_n$ for any $n$.
 Additionally, we provide numerical results for moments of $\sqrt{n} \theta_n$, facilitating the approximation of the density of $\sqrt{n} \theta_n$.
 In Section \ref{sec:mainconvergence}, we study the asymptotic behavior of the empirical correlation for two independent AR(1) processes with Gaussian increments.
 We also establish the rates of convergence to the standard normal distribution in both Wasserstein distance and Kolmogorov distance.
-In Section \ref{sec:Power}, we extend these results to the model of AR(1) processes with correlated Gaussian increments.
-The paper concludes with Section \ref{sec:secondchaos}, which investigates the asymptotic behavior of the empirical correlation for the model of two AR(1) processes driven by second Wiener chaos noise.
+In Section \ref{sec:Power}, we extend these results to the model of AR(1) processes with correlated Gaussian increments, allowing us to study the asymptotic statistical power of the test.